 Set Custom Wallpaper for Screenshots & Recordings

 In CleanShot preference, we can also customize the desktop background with a nice picture or one color.
 Of course, after the screenshot or the recording is completed, everything will return back to its original state.

 We can also set the background of the window screenshot to be transparent in General to make the screenshot with the shadow effect on macOS, or hold down the Shift key when taking a screenshot.

 Screenshot preview is also very similar to macOS’s native screenshot function.
 But CleanShot displays its preview picture on the left of the screen.
-We can directly drag the preview file to the mail app, Skype, Safari, Photo Editor app and so on.
-As well as you can choose to save/copy/delete the picture or add annotate into it.
+We can directly drag the preview file to the mail app, Skype, Safari, Photo Editor app, and so on.
+As well as you can choose to save/copy/delete the picture or add or annotate it.